Simultaneous shape and topology optimization of wings: Optimization formulation

 The optimization problem reads:

-where box constraints are placed on both the structural variables, $\gamma$, and on the shape variables $d$.
-For each wing section, $d$ contains one entry for each optimized shape parameter, which is retrieved using the mapping \eqref{eq:shapeinterp}.
+where box constraints are placed on both the structural variables, $\gamma$, and on the shape variables, $d$.
+For each airfoil section, $d$ contains one entry for each optimized shape parameter, which is retrieved using the mapping \eqref{eq:shapeinterp}.

 Note that the compliance constraint, apart from its direct physical motivation, also is a way of enforcing small deformations of the wing, ensuring that the aerodynamic response computed on the undeformed wing is accurate.
-Compliance constraints are used instead of a stress constraint, which would be more intuitive for aerospace applications.
-However, partly for simplicity and partly since the design domain is relatively open and smooth, significant design differences are not expected between a stress based or compliance based solution.
-An advantage of using compliance constraints, is the reduced computational cost of the sensitivity analysis due to the system being self adjoint (\cite{Bendsoe2003}).
+Compliance constraints are used instead of stress constraints, which would be more intuitive for aerospace applications.
+However, partly for simplicity and partly since the design domain is relatively open and smooth, significant design differences are not expected between a stress-\RM{ based} or compliance-based solution.
+An advantage of using compliance constraints is the reduced computational cost of the sensitivity analysis due to the system being self-adjoint (\cite{Bendsoe2003}).

 The Method of Moving Asymptotes (MMA) \cite{Svanberg1987} implemented in PETSc (\cite{Aage2013}) is used as optimization algorithm.
-Considering the different natures of the shape and topology optimization variables, move limits of 0.1 are applied on the structural design variables and of 0.05 on the shape variables, respectively.
+Considering the different natures of the shape and topology optimization variables, move limits of 0.1 are applied to the structural design variables and 0.05 to the shape variables, respectively.
 Furthermore, conservative asymptote settings are used (increase 1.05 and decrease 0.65).
-Further, to ensure a well conditioned problem for MMA, the drag is normalized by a tenth of its value at the first design iteration.
+Further, to ensure a well-conditioned problem for MMA, the drag is normalized by a tenth of its value at the first design iteration.

 The $\beta_\mathit{skin}$ parameter used for the erosion-dilation process leading to the fixed wing skin thickness is constant throughout the optimization.
-The projection sharpness applied on the internal design variable $\gamma$, as described in \cref{sec:internal} is continuated from an almost linear interpolation to an increasingly sharper Heaviside approximation.
+The projection sharpness applied on the internal design variable $\gamma$, as described in \cref{sec:internal} is continued from an almost linear interpolation to an increasingly sharper Heaviside approximation.
 The optimization is initialized with $\beta=0.01$, leading to a quasi-linear interpolation.
-The optimization then runs until the design is close to feasibility, i.e. $\max(g_j)\leq0.05$, from where the continuation starts as seen in \cref{tab:cont}.
+The optimization then runs until the design is close to feasibility i.e., $\max(g_j)\leq0.05$, from where the continuation starts as seen in \cref{tab:cont}.

 To accelerate the convergence towards a feasible design at each continuation step, the lift-weight-payload constraint, $g_1$, is overly constrained by starting the optimization process with an increased payload and subsequently relaxing it by $5\%$ at each continuation step shown in \cref{tab:cont}, such that the payload obtained after the last continuation step corresponds to the target.